Business Q and A

 What type of bag can businesses use for large items that cannot easily fit in a standard reusable bag?

 Single-use plastic bags are permitted under the bylaw for this purpose.
 However, the City plans to review the list of permitted uses when the bylaw is reviewed within one year of coming into effect.
-Businesses should check the Reducing Single-Use Plastic Bags website to ensure they stay up to date with any changes to the list of permitted uses.

 How did the City determine the fees for bags?